 What are the benefits of being enrolled in an EOP Learning Community?

-How is an EOP Learning Ccommunity different from a University Learning Community?
+How is an EOP Learning Community different from a University Learning Community?

-Unlike the University Learning Communities Program, students in an EOP Learning Community are required to participate in the program and are placed in a learning community on the basis of their EPT and ELM test scores and EOP admission status.
+Unlike the University Learning Communities Program, students in an EOP Learning Community are required to participate in the program and are advised to enroll in a learning community on the basis of their EPT and ELM test scores and EOP admission status.
 This helps to ensure that students receive the necessary skills and support services that are critical to their completion of preparatory English and math courses.

 How can I obtain more information about the program?